 Group Dungeons.
 When you see a location on your map with a plus sign on it, that means it is designed to be taken on by a group (usually a group of 4).
 They are almost impossible for low level players to complete alone.
 If you prefer not to interact with other players, stay out of group dungeons.
 Note: the “veteran” region of Craglorn consists almost entirely of group dungeons and should be avoided until you are more powerful and willing to team up with a group.

 Undaunted is a guild devoted to taking on group dungeons.
 You are assigned to a team with 3 random other people to take on a selected group dungeon.
 Some of the groups turn out better than others, but even if the groups are inconsistent, participating in Undaunted gives you access to a very useful set of skills, experience and gear that you can’t get any other way.

 Trading Guilds.
 Above I referred to the six Guilds in the game.
 In addition, there are hundreds of player-created guilds, for trading, socializing and the like.
 You won’t be ready for trading guilds until you hit level 160, but I mention them because you will see Guild Traders on the outskirts of any city.
 They look like merchants, and they are, in a way, but they don’t function like regular merchants, and they won’t be useful to you until you reach level 160.
 Although you can purchase armor and weapons from them at any time, virtually all the armor and weapons sold through Guild Traders is restricted to level 160 and you won’t be able to use it until you, too, reach level 160.
-So, don’t purchase anything from Guild Traders for now.
+So, don’t purchase gear from Guild Traders for now.

 Player-versus-player.
 This option is available to you after you reach level 10.
 If you don’t like the idea, don’t worry, because you can completely avoid player-versus-player combat (PvP).
 It is tightly restricted, and only available via three situations:

 - The Alliance War in Cyrodiil.
 If you aren’t interested in PvP, don’t go there.